Surgo-Sussex/Evaluation_Tool_Documentation/pages/mydoc/alarm.md

 {% include image.html file="ALARM_SVG.svg" alt="Alarm Network" caption="The ALARM structure visualized" max-width="600" %}

 In this example, the tool will be use to estimate the expected performances of multiple structure learning algorithms.
 As we have access to the ground truth, we will then validate these estimates.
+Bare in mind, this is **not** a typical step, but a demonstration of the validity of the tool.

 {% include note.html content="The ALARM network, as well as the corresponding data, is available in the [bnlearn package](http://www.bnlearn.com/)" %}